 Every article you read about saving will tell you to automate, and it’s great advice.
 If you can, you should.
 So why don’t I?

 Two main reasons: I love manually moving money around in my accounts.
 I get a genuine pleasure from it, and I like spending time with my money on the regular.

 Second, as a freelance worker, my income varies month to money.
 Sometimes just a few hundred dollars, sometimes a few thousand.
 Setting up an automatic deduction means you have to pick an exact day for the money to be transferred.
 Frankly, I don’t always have the money in my account on the same day every month.

 Still, I’m a prolific saver.
 I know how much money I need or want to save in order to hit my goals and I set a timeline for myself.
 For this trip, I saved about $4,000 in four months.
 Some months I saved a ton of money, and some months it was only $200.
 I still hit my goal in time.

-Knowing my savings number and when I want to spend the money gives me both a goal and timeline.
+Knowing my savings number, having a budget I stick to religiously, and when I want to spend the money gives me both a goal and timeline.
 For someone like me, this is enough to save the money month to month.